Office of Planning, Environment, & Realty (HEP)

 This page features publications and resources that are focused on the relationship between transportation and health and related issues.

 PDF files can be viewed with the Acrobat® Reader®

-Metropolitan Area Transportation Planning for Healthy Communities or PDF (3.3 MB) Full Report. l The purpose of this report is to identify an integrated and flexible approach to how metropolitan planning organizations (MPOs) and their partners can successfully consider aspects of health during the transportation planning process.
+Metropolitan Area Transportation Planning for Healthy Communities (full report) - The purpose of this report is to identify an integrated and flexible approach to how metropolitan planning organizations (MPOs) and their partners can successfully consider aspects of health during the transportation planning process.
 Based on research including four best practice studies, the white paper proposes a framework for MPOs and partners to use to integrate health into metropolitan area transportation planning.
 The report develops a comprehensive approach both to how MPOs can approach health as a direct, broadly-based goal for their interdisciplinary planning, and how they can consider health during all stages of the metropolitan area transportation planning process.

 United States Department of Transportation Policy Statement on Bicycle and Pedestrian Accommodation Regulations and Recommendations: This DOT policy statement reflects the Department's support for the development of fully-integrated active transportation networks.
 The establishment of well-connected walking and bicycling networks is an important component for livable communities, and their design should be a part of Federal-aid project developments.

 FHWA's Bicycle Publications: This page features a library of publications from FHWA focused on bicycling issues, including planning, design, education and safety.

 FHWA's Bicycle Resources: This page provides links to program-related websites, upcoming events, and other resources including data sources related to walking and bicycling and reports by other groups.